cmb69/toxic_xh/README.md

 Many thanks to the community at the
 [CMSimple_XH Forum](http://www.cmsimpleforum.com/)
 for tips, suggestions and testing.
+Especially, I like to thank *manu*, who triggered resuming of the plugin developement via a question regarding `toc()`.

 And last but not least many thanks to [Peter Harteg](http://www.harteg.dk/), the “father” of CMSimple, and all developers of [CMSimple_XH](https://www.cmsimple-xh.org/)